 Example 2.1: Articulation Points in a Terrorist Network

 This example considers the terrorist communications network from the attacks on the United States on September 11, 2001, described in Krebs 2002.
-Figure 2.70 shows this network, which was constructed after the attacks, based on collected intelligence information.
-The image was created using SAS/GRAPH Network Visualization Workshop 2.1.
-See the SAS/GRAPH: Network Visualization Workshop User's Guide.
+Figure 2.82 shows this network, which was constructed after the attacks, based on collected intelligence information.